Sportswashing and spectacle as Qatar’s World Cup of conflicts kicks off

 The circus of Ronaldo’s interviews dominated the brief lull between the club games and the World Cup, but all of that comes from self-denial over the forward’s diminishing powers, and oddly puts a player of his historic legacy under more pressure.

-He has created a situation where he now has to perform.
-It’s all the more pressing since a much-criticised Portuguese management has so based the team around Ronaldo rather than so much excellent young talent.
+He has created a situation in which he now has to perform.
+It’s all the more pressing since a much-criticised Portuguese management has based the team around Ronaldo rather than so much excellent young talent.
 It isn’t impossible that Fernando Santos comes to a point where he has to decide whether to drop Ronaldo for the good of their campaign.

 It similarly can’t be ruled out that the 37-year-old defies everyone again, in the manner he has made a habit of throughout his career.
-It’s just that career has never seen an ineffectiveness like the last few months.
+It’s just that his career has never seen an ineffectiveness like that of the last few months.

 This isn’t Ronaldo as we know him.
 This is once more, however, the Messi that became revered.